resgateio/resgate/resprotocol.md

 **Simple**
 The protocol is made to be simple.
 Simple to create services.
 Simple to access resources from the clients.

 # Getting started

 The best place to start is to [install resgate](https://github.com/jirenius/resgateway), a RES gateway implementation written in [Go](http://golang.org), using [NATS server](https://nats.io/documentation/server/gnatsd-intro/) as messaging system.
 The resgate README contains information on how to get started, and how to make a basic *Hello world* example service and client.

-# Introduction

-## Resources
+# Resources

 RES protocol is built around a concept of resources: model resources and collection resources.
 A model is a single object that may have simple properties and methods.
 A collection is an ordered list of models.

-### Resource ID
+## Resource ID
 Each resource (model or collection) is identified by a unique *resource ID* string.
 A *resource ID* consist of a *resource name* and an optional *query*.
 MUST be a string.

 **resource name**
+Resource names are case-sensitive and must be non-empty alphanumeric strings with no embedded whitespace, and part-delimited using the dot character (`.`).
-A dot-separated string where the first part should be the name of the service owning the resource.
-The following parts should describe and identify the specific resource.
+The first part SHOULD be the name of the service owning the resource.
+The following parts describes and identifies the specific resource.

 **query**
 The query is separated from the resource name by a question mark (`?`).
 The format of the query is not enforced, but it is recommended to use URI queries in case the resources are to be accessed through web requests.
-May be omitted.
 May be omitted, and the question mark separator MUST then also be omitted.
+If it exists, the resource is considered a [query resource](#query-resource).

 **Examples**